The following contextual information may be used to serve advertisements to you:

-Additionally, to ensure ads are relevant, Apple’s advertising platform creates groups of people who share similar characteristics and uses these groups for ad targeting.
-Information about you is used to determine which groups you are assigned to, and thus, which ads you receive.
-To protect your privacy, your information is used to place you into groups of at least 5,000 people.
+Additionally, to ensure ads are relevant, Apple’s advertising platform creates groups of people, called segments, who share similar characteristics and uses these groups for delivering targeted ads.
+Information about you is used to determine which segments you are assigned to, and thus, which ads you receive.
+To protect your privacy, your information is used to place you into segments of at least 5,000 people.

-In Apple News, the topics and publications you follow, and the publications you enable to send you notifications, are used to assign you to targeting groups.
-No targeting groups are created from search terms in the App Store.
+In Apple News, the topics and publications you follow, and the publications you enable to send you notifications, are used to assign you to segments.
+No segments are created from search terms in the App Store.

-In both Apple News and the App Store, the following information may also be used to assign you to targeting groups.
+In both Apple News and the App Store, the following information may also be used to assign you to segments.